tengwmcfi/poc_recaptcha_v2/README.md

 flutter pub get
 ```

+⚠️ flutter_easy_recaptcha_v2 requires Dart SDK ≥3.6.1, which is only available in Flutter ≥3.27.2.

 ### 2. Choose Your Integration Approach

 Open lib/main.dart and update the home: widget to switch between demo methods: